 4. Difficulty, equipment & technical hikes

 Fagaras, Retezat, Bucegi and Parang ranges are known to be more challenging and usually require camping gear and careful planning.
-Bucegi, Apuseni or Piatra Craiului are suitable for people with a medium or average physical condition, but there are also routes that are more difficult – and equally rewarding.
-Then again, even in these mountains there are trails that can be completed in 3-4 hours and stay at lower altitudes, so it really depends on where you go.
+Bucegi, Apuseni or Piatra Craiului are ok for people with a medium or average physical condition, but there are also routes that are more difficult – and equally rewarding.
+Then again, even in these mountains there are trails that can be completed in 3-4 hours at lower altitudes, so it really depends on where you go.

 5. Planning a hiking trip in Romania

 For non-locals, planning a hiking trip in Romania can be challenging and frustrating because up-to-date information in English about trails, maps, weather conditions and signs is harder to find.
 That’s why we at Romanian Friend are here to help and have prepared this hiking guide.

 The first thing you should know is that getting around Romania can take a considerable amount of time, especially if you’re traveling into remote areas of our country or headed towards the mountains.
 Many small towns and villages have train stations but getting from there to the starting point of your trail can be tricky and you will probably need a car or someone to drive you there.
 Public transport is mostly done through local shuttles (minivans) called maxi-taxi, but for info about specific routes and times you need to ask for indications when on the ground as they are mostly used by locals and commuters.
 It’s best if you plan for 1 day of travel before starting your hiking trip.